Yogeshram-SSN/GoML_Round_2/problem 1/README.md

 - "When does EK501 depart?"
 - "What is the status of BA204?"

-Uses AWS Bedrock to extract the *flight number* from natural-language text.
+Uses Open AI GPT to extract the *flight number* from natural-language text.

 ### Info Agent
 Provides structured flight information from a mock flight database.